zio/zio-kafka/README.md

 }
 ```

-You may stream data from Kafka using the `subscribe` and
-`plainStream` methods. `plainStream` takes as parameters deserializers for the key and values of the Kafka messages.
-Serializers and deserializers (Serdes) for common data types are available in scope and can be used via `Serde.of[T]`:
+You may stream data from Kafka using the `subscribe` and `plainStream` methods. `plainStream` takes as parameters deserializers for the key and values of the Kafka messages.
+Serializers and deserializers (Serdes) for common data types are available in the `Deserializer`, `Serializer`, and `Serde` companion objects:

 ```scala
 import zio.ZManaged, zio.blocking.Blocking, zio.clock.Clock, zio.console.putStrLn